hypervel/hypervel.org/docs/docs/queries.md

     ->get();
 ```

 For convenience, if you want to verify that a column is `=` to a given value, you may pass the value as the second argument to the `where` method.
-Laravel Hyperf will assume you would like to use the `=` operator:
+Hypervel will assume you would like to use the `=` operator:

 ```php
 $users = DB::table('users')->where('votes', 100)->get();